-Strategy: Enhance Communication and Intervention for Students through Improving Academic Standing Process Enforcement Unit Objective: S.2: Decrease student withdrawals Requestor: Jennifer Melton & Andrea Bright

-Description: In an attempt to be more in line with our Academic Standards Policy, we would like to investigating implementing a block to require students who have already registered for a subsequent term but fall onto Academic Probation (PRO) or Good Standing Warning (GOWA) to enroll for the mandatory Strategies for Success (SFS) 101 course.
+Strategy: Enhance Communication and Intervention for Students through Improving Academic Standing Process Enforcement Unit Objective: S.2: Decrease student withdrawals Requestor: Jennifer Melton & Andrea Bright Description: In an attempt to be more in line with our Academic Standards Policy, we would like to investigating implementing a block to require students who have already registered for a subsequent term but fall onto Academic Probation (PRO) or Good Standing Warning (GOWA) to enroll for the mandatory Strategies for Success (SFS) 101 course.
 The current registration rule which catches PRO and GOWA students at the time of registration does not work to catch this subset of students who have registered prior to earning PRO or GOWA status.
+GOWA status.

-Strategy: Why Do Student Withdraw From All Courses Unit Objective: S.2: Decrease student withdrawals Requestor: Lynn Breer

-Description: Develop an electronic survey of about five questions for students who withdraw from all their courses in a semester.
-My goal is to identify the main and other reasons students withdraw from courses.
-If we obtain a better understanding of why students withdraw from all courses as well as when we may be able to develop strategies to identify and help these students complete their educational goals.
-This process will involve working with Admissions, ISS, Counseling and faculty.
+Strategy: Why Do Student Withdraw From All Courses Unit Objective: S.2: Decrease student withdrawals Requestor: Lynn Breer withdraw from all th reasons students wi students withdraw f identify and help th p an electronic survey of about five questions for students who eir courses in a semester.
+My goal is to identify the main and other thdraw from courses.
+If we obtain a better understanding of why rom all courses as well as when we may be able to develop strategies to ese students complete their educational goals.
+This process will involve sions, ISS, Counseling and faculty.